spthorn/gamba/README.md

 Code will start appearing here shortly.

 Interested in contributing?
-Contact me.
+Contact me for details.